harshmriduhash/Prompt-Marketplace/README.md

 Welcome to our AI Prompt Selling Marketplace, a cutting-edge project.
 Dive into the trendiest topic on the internet – Artificial Intelligence – as we guide you through building your own AI Prompt Selling Marketplace.

-What makes this project even more exciting?
 It's fully completed and ready for deployment, allowing you to kickstart your AI startup effortlessly.
 Explore the added convenience of a separate Admin Dashboard, empowering you to take control of the main website seamlessly.
 Get ready to embark on your AI journey with this comprehensive and innovative project.

 ## ⚙️ Tech Stack